Essential Oils have many properties effective in diffusion and there is no danger of addiction, so enjoy!

 The various effects and properties:

-– antimicrobial and antiviral: they are able to attack microbes and powerful viruses and destroy them as well as stop their proliferation
+– antimicrobial and antiviral: they can attack microbes and powerful viruses and also destroy them as well as stop their proliferation

 ex: oregano, eucalyptus

 – antifungal: they prevent or treat infections due to microscopic fungi

 – antiseptic et purifying: they disinfect by destroying germs, sanitizing and deodorising the air

 These days, purifying the air has become a necessity given the increasing surrounding air pollution.
 Here is an idea to purify and sanitize the atmosphere of a room, antibacterial action is guaranteed.

 Insect repellent essential oils

 Some EO give insects a hard time because they have shown to be very effective in repelling them and are also antiparasitic.
 This is, therefore, a natural alternative to commercial products and they have an agreeable scent ex. geranium, java citronella

 A little mixture to keep insects at bay (mosquitoes …):

 Relaxation, calmness and rest